wgroeneveld/redzuurdesem/content/post/2012-07-08-baking-your-daily-bread.md

 The taste was not very sour at all, very mild, and the texture, as you can see, was amazing.
 I love the open structure of the crumb!
 The slices of bread are still a bit sticky, because the bread is at **71% hydratation **and has **65% wholewheat flour** in it.

 To get a more sour taste, I&#8217;m trying out more experiments which I will post under the learning category.
-My first experiment was retarding longer in order to get a more pronounced flavor.<figure id="attachment_199" style="width: 1024px" class="wp-caption aligncenter">
+My first experiment was retarding longer in order to get a more pronounced flavor.

 [<img class=" wp-image-199" title="dailybread_slice_40h" src="https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_slice_40h.jpg" alt="" width="1024" height="683" srcset="https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_slice_40h.jpg 1024w, https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_slice_40h-300x200.jpg 300w, https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_slice_40h-700x466.jpg 700w" sizes="(max-width: 1024px) 100vw, 1024px" />][4]<figcaption class="wp-caption-text">The bread after retarding for 40 hours in the fridge</figcaption></figure>